 Her crime?
 Walking out of Wallmark without paying $13.88 worth in items due to dementia.

 On Monday 17-year-old Anthony J. Thompson Jr. was shot and killed by Knoxville police in a high school bathroom.
-Initially it was reported that Thompson had a gun.
-In a yet another turn of events looks like authorities allegedly covered up another police killing.
+Initially, it was reported that Thompson had a gun.
+In yet another turn of events looks like authorities allegedly covered up another police killing.

-Protests calls for the release of body camera footage, while Knoxville PD is not helping the situtation by their refusal to comply.
+Protests call for the release of body camera footage, while Knoxville PD is not helping the situation by their refusal to comply.

 Let's talk about it: